-Here is a collection of classical piano sheet music for you.
-All this piano sheet music is in the public domain, so it is free to print and use!
+Here is a collection of classical piano sheet music organized in levels of difficulty.
+All is in the public domain, so it is free to print and use.
+Enjoy!

-Classical piano music is usually divided into three eras;
+Classical piano music can be divided into three main eras;

 Just don’t go overboard in difficulty- and keep working with your piano lesson book as well as note reading and technique at the same time.

 Please observe that Level 1 is not for absolute beginners.
 This level is usually reached after about one year of piano playing.
 (If you can play these pieces easily after learning piano less time than that, it means you can feel really good about yourself : )

 J. S Bach: Prelude no. 2 in d minor, BWV 926